CORPORATE SOCIAL RESPONSIBILITY

 We promote a fairer and more equitable world, a process that starts in-house.
 In the workplace, we ensure the well-being of all our staff while enhancing diversity and reducing our environmental footprint.
 To this end, we also enter into partnerships with businesses, non-profit organisations and civil society.

 PRO BONO ACTIVITIES – Every year Simont Braun provides hours of legal support to non-profit organisations and vulnerable individuals.
 Some of our lawyers are also involved in the drafting of key legislative texts on a pro bono basis.
 Read more

-- Paul Alain Foriers and Rafaël Jafferali are both members of the groups of experts chosen by the Belgian Minister of Justice, Koen Geens, to work on a pro bono basis on the redesign and modernisation of the Belgian Companies Code and the Belgian Civil Code respectively.
-Such legislative involvement on a pro bono basis enjoys the full support of Simont Braun.
+- Rafaël Jafferali and Sander Van Loock are both members of the group of experts chosen by the Belgian Minister of Justice to work on a pro bono basis on the redesign and modernisation of the Belgian Civil Code and the Law of Obligations.

 - Thomas Braun is an active member, administrator and secretary, on a pro-bono basis, of the Pairi Daiza Foundation, which implements concrete projects aimed at the recolonisation and reintroduction of fauna and flora.
 The Foundation also invests in scientific research.

 - Emmanuel Cornu assists on a pro bono basis the Samilia Foundation, a public utility foundation against human trafficking, in matters of copyright and contract law.